 He also cautions, “There are sometimes discrepancies between what is published about who is in a provider network and who is actually in that network on the day somebody uses services.”
 As such, consumers who checked the network and are later told they received out-of-network care should be able to make a pretty compelling argument with their insurance company.

-Know how to react
+Know How to React

 He recommends consumers also use online tools such as HealthcareBluebook to get a sense of what costs might be.
 “Find out if there are ways to prepay and get a reduced fee.
 There is a surprising amount of negotiation that goes on.”

-At the end of the day, medical bills of any sort can create a financial strain for many Americans.
-From 2015 to 2017, two out of five struggled to pay medical bills, according to a “Journal of Internal Medicine study.”
-From 2013 to 206, nearly two-thirds of bankruptcies related to medical issues, according to a study by the American Journal of Public Health.
+Unfortunately, medical bills of any sort can create a financial strain for many Americans.
+From 2015 to 2017, two out of five struggled to pay medical bills, according to a Journal of Internal Medicine study.
+More distressing, from 2013 to 2016, nearly two-thirds of bankruptcies were related to medical issues, according to a study by the American Journal of Public Health.